GlPortal/specification/mechanics.md

 -   Lasers
     -   Red laser is for the weak, has long wavelength (= low energy).
         Give us blue/purple lasers!
-    -   Can have speed of light OR be slown down by emitter (see upcoming 3D model)
+    -   Can have speed of light OR be slowed down by emitter (see upcoming 3D model)
     -   Purple lasers are lethal and can be used to (willingly) damage things, whereas blue ones are not (both can be, of course, used